 A 2 AM call, end to end

-A homeowner in your service area wakes up at 2:14 AM to the sound of running water.
+A homeowner in your service area wakes up to the sound of running water.
 She walks downstairs to find water spraying from a pipe in the laundry room ceiling.
-She googles your shop, taps the number, and hits call.
+She finds your shop, taps the number, and hits call.

 - Ring 1.
 Line picks up.
 "Hey, this is the after-hours line for [Your Shop].
 Are you able to talk?"